-My favorite season has now started, days are starting to get colder, and it’s time to bring back the comfort food!
+My favorite season has started; days are getting colder, and it’s time to bring back the comfort food!
+Introducing this jackfruit casserole!

 This is what this cozy casserole is all about.
 A buttery brown rice and pulled jackfruit bake served in a creamy and spicy buffalo sauce.
-This is the bake that needs to be on your table on a chilly evening.
+This bake needs to be on your table on a chilly evening.

 Brown rice and jackfruit make the base of this recipe.
 You start by cooking the rice in boiling water.

-I first thought of adding dry rice directly in the baking dish and bake until cooked, but since the cooking time of brown rice can differ quite a lot depending on the brand (from 20 to 50 minutes), I ended cooking the rice in boiling water first.
-This way you can test the doneness of rice and make sure it is perfectly cooked.
+I first thought of adding dry rice directly to the baking dish and baking until cooked, but since the cooking time of brown rice can differ quite a lot depending on the brand (from 20 to 50 minutes), I ended up cooking the rice in boiling water first.
+This way, you can test the doneness of rice and make sure it is perfectly cooked.

 While the rice is cooking, prepare the jackfruit.
 Cut off the core and place the shredded jackfruit on a baking sheet.
 Baking the jackfruit helps remove some moisture, resulting in a better texture, closer to shredded chicken.

-If you can’t find jackfruit, feel free to use seitan or Tofurky “Chick’n”.
+If you can’t find jackfruit, feel free to use seitan or Tofurky “Chicken.”

 In the meantime, prepare the buffalo sauce.
 All the flavors of the dish come from the sauce.
 It consists of soaked cashews blended with water to make a smooth cream.
 Then comes buffalo sauce (I used Frank’s Red Hot Sauce), maple syrup, and smoked paprika.
 I also added some nutritional yeast for a cheesy flavor (not pictured above).
 You blend everything together until smooth before mixing it with the cooked rice and pulled jackfruit.

 If you are looking for a spicy, heart-warming casserole, look no further!
-This buffalo rice & jackfruit bake is creamy, flavorful and makes the perfect fall weeknight dinner!
+This buffalo rice & jackfruit casserole is creamy and flavorful and makes the perfect fall weeknight dinner!

 - 1 20-ounce can young green jackfruit